hmrc/self-assessment-end-to-end-service-guide/source/documentation/index.md

 The intended audience is software developers, designers, product owners and business analysts.

-The user journeys in this guide are only examples - other use cases are also possible.
+The user journeys in this guide are only examples.
+Other use cases are also possible.

 This guide relates to the annual Self Assessment process, not the [Making Tax Digital quarterly Income Tax process](https://developer.service.hmrc.gov.uk/api-documentation/docs/api?filter=income-tax).